slideshow 1

 Laws and regulations related to cultural and natural resources often require participatory processes that can be mired in conflict and misunderstanding.
-Projects frequently can be more effectively navigated when stakeholders use collaborative processes to identify and resolve problems during consultation.
-Through interactive exercises and role plays, learn the skills needed to frame the issues for successful resolution, understand conflict management styles, design a stakeholder consultation process to address issues in a timely manner and prevent conflict from escalating, and negotiate in individual and group settings.
+Projects frequently can be more effectively navigated when stakeholders use collaborative processes and mutual gains negotiation during consultation to resolve problems and develop win-win solutions.
+Through interactive exercises and role plays, learn to understand conflict management styles, practice negotiation skills, and design a stakeholder consultation process to address issues in a timely manner and prevent conflict from escalating.

 Faculty

-Tanya Denckla Cobb, associate director, University of Virginia Institute for Environmental Negotiation; facilitates and mediates community and environmental issues, including facility siting, land use planning, natural resource protection, and heritage preservation
+Tanya Denckla Cobb, director, University of Virginia Institute for Engagement & Negotiation; facilitates and mediates community and environmental issues, including facility siting, land use planning, natural resource protection, and heritage preservation

 Evaluation Comments